-One of the reasons I started Indeora was to offer a healthy and effective body care alternative to using anti-perspirants.
+One of the reasons I started Indeora was to offer an effective body care alternative to using anti-perspirants.

-There has been a lot of conflicting debate over the years on this topic but recent scientific studies by doctors such as Professor Philippa Darbre are creating a wider conversation on this and the option of switching to natural alternatives.
+There has been a lot of conflicting debate over the years on this topic and recent scientific studies by doctors such as Professor Philippa Darbre are creating a wider conversation on this.

 - Aluminium chloride and chlorohydrate have been shown to act as metalloestrogens, capable of interfering with oestrogen action and under certain conditions stimulating responses associated with natural oestrogen.